Vital campervan safety gear

-Once you have chosen suitable fire extinguisher types for your campervan, remember to keep them maintained and checked regularly.
-Check the pressure gauge is in the green zone and put the service dates on a calendar app as a reminder.
+Once you have chosen suitable fire extinguisher types for your campervan, remember to keep them maintained.
+Check that the pressure gauge is in the green zone and put the service dates in a calendar app with a reminder alert.

 Finally, talk about fire safety with your travel companions.
 Discuss what are the fire extinguisher types and ensure that everyone knows how to use them.
 Have a practice drill and make sure everyone understands safety first so that, should the worst happen, you will all stay safe.

 Thank you for reading.
 Please share your fire safety knowledge, resources, ideas…